beamer-bridge/beamer/docs/source/faq.rst

 * What happens when I send tokens from Rollup 1 to Rollup 2?

   1. User initiates transaction to contract on Rollup 1, locking fees and assets
-  2. Agent sents assets to user on Rollup 2
+  2. Agent sends assets to user on Rollup 2

   At this stage, the user is done and receives their assets on target rollup.